-Morris A. Davis is a nominee to our Board of Directors.
+Morris A. Davis is one of our directors.
 Dr. Davis has been an Assistant Professor in the Department of Real Estate and Urban Land Economics at the University of Wisconsin-Madison, School of Business since September 2006.
 He is currently on the Academic Advisory Council of the Federal Reserve Bank of Chicago and has served since 2007 as a Research Associate at the Federal Reserve Bank of Cleveland.
 From July 2002 to August 2006, Dr. Davis was an economist at the Federal Reserve Board working in the Flow of Funds Section.
 From October 2001 to July 2002, he was Director of Yield Optimization at Return Buy, Inc. and from August 1998 to October 2001, Dr. Davis was an economist at the Macroeconomics and Quantitative Studies Section of the Federal Reserve Board.
 Dr. Davis is widely published on issues related to the U.S. housing markets and a frequent lecturer.
 He holds a Ph.D. in Economics from the University of Pennsylvania.

-Randy E. Dobbs is a nominee to our Board of Directors.
+Randy E. Dobbs is one of our directors.
 Mr. Dobbs has been the Chief Executive Officer of US Investigations Services, Inc. and its subsidiaries (USIS) since February 2005.
 USIS provides business intelligence and risk management solutions, security and related services and expert staffing solutions for businesses and federal agencies.
 From April 2003 to February 2005, Mr. Dobbs was President and Chief Executive Officer of Philips Medical Systems, North America, a manufacturer of systems for imaging, radiation oncology and patient monitoring, as well as information management and resuscitation products.
 Prior to April 2003, Mr. Dobbs spent 27 years with General Electric Company where he held various senior level positions, including President and Chief Executive Officer of GE Capital, IT Solutions.

-Larry K. Harvey is a nominee to our Board of Directors.
+Larry K. Harvey is one of our directors.
 Mr. Harvey has been Executive Vice President, Chief Financial Officer and Treasurer of Host Hotels & Resorts, Inc. (Host) since November 2007.
-Host is a lodging REIT (NYSE:HST).
+Host is a lodging REIT (NYSE: HST).
 From February 2006 to November 2007 he served as Senior Vice President, Chief Accounting Officer at Host and from February 2003 to February 2006 he served as Senior Vice President and Corporate Controller at Host.
 Prior to rejoining Host in February 2003, he served as Chief Financial Officer of Barceló Crestline Corporation, formerly Crestline Capital Corporation.
 Prior to that, Mr. Harvey was Host's Vice President of Corporate Accounting, before the spin-off of Crestline in 1998.